 SOC 217.
-Queer Theory/Queer Social Sciences Group 1 course
+Queer Theory/Queer Lives

 An interdisciplinary exploration of the social and historical development of lesbian, gay, bisexual and transgender (LGBT) categories, identities and communities; the emergence and development of Queer Theory and its ability to deconstruct, de-politicize and extend beyond "LGBT"; the effect of interlocking systems of domination and control on queer lives, including sexism, racism, ethnicity and social class; and LGBT/Queer experiences within social institutions including families, marriage, law and the media.
 Prerequisite: SOC 100 or sophomore standing.
 May be cross-listed with W S 250, Queer Theory/Queer Lives.